luci/luci-py/appengine/isolate/doc/client/Isolate-User-Guide.md

 ### Useful subcommands

-  - "`isolate.py check`" compiles a `.isolate` into a `.isolated`.
+-   "`isolate check`" verifies a `.isolate` file (It no longer produces a `.isolated`).
-  - "`isolate.py archive`" does the equivalent of `check`, then uses `isolateserver.py` to archive the isolated tree.
+-   "`isolate archive`" does the equivalent of `check`, then archives the isolated tree.
-  - "`isolate.py run`" runs the test locally isolated, so you can verify for any failure specific to isolated testing.
+-   "`isolate run`" runs the test locally isolated, so you can verify for any failure specific to isolated testing.

-Did I tell you about "`isolate.py help`" yet?
+Did I tell you about "`isolate help`" yet?

 ## FAQ